Polly Thayer Starr: Education

 Thayer attended Winsor School in Boston and showed an early aptitude for drawing which her mother encouraged by arranging for her to take after-school lessons with Beatrice Van Ness, who had been a student of Benson, Tarbell and Philip L. Hale.
-She transferred to Westover School in Middlebury, CT, and after graduation embarked with her mother and brother on a tour of the Orient which culminated in her witnessing the Great Kantō earthquake of 1923, an event she viewed as a turning point in her perception of life.
+She transferred to Westover School in Middlebury, Connecticut, and after graduation embarked with her mother and brother on a tour of the Far East, where they witnessed the Great Kantō earthquake of 1923, an event she viewed as a turning point in her perception of life.

 That autumn Thayer entered the School of the Museum of Fine Arts, Boston, where she studied figure drawing with Hale and portrait painting with Leslie Prince Thompson for about a year and a half, when she left to study privately with Hale.
-While still under Hale's tutelage she painted a large nude, Circles, which in 1929 was awarded the National Academy of Design's coveted Julius Hallgarten Prize.
+While still under Hale's tutelage she painted a large nude, Circles, which in 1929 was awarded the National Academy of Design's Julius Hallgarten Prize.
 She also studied in 1924 with Charles W. Hawthorne, who “keyed up the palette a lot” with his outdoor classes in Provincetown.

-Encouraged by Royal Cortissoz of the New York Herald Tribune, who wrote to her that “The [Prado] is like a university and to copy Velasquez there is like listening to one master with a dozen others putting their oars in the recesses,” Thayer traveled to Spain in 1930, and became particularly fascinated with Goya before continuing her studies in France.
+Royal Cortissoz, the conservative art critic of the New York Herald Tribune encouraged her to visit Europe and learn from the master artists of the past.
+He feared that she might otherwise become just another society portraitist of the Boston School.
+Thayer traveled to Spain in 1930 and became particularly fascinated with Goya before continuing her studies in France.
 She rented the studio-apartment of Waldo Pierce in Paris, where she worked while attending life drawing classes at the studio of André Lhote.
-In subsequent years she studied further with Harry Wickey at the Art Students League of New York; Jean Despujols at the École des Beaux-Arts, Fontainebleau; Carl Nelson in Boston; and Hans Hofmann in Provincetown.
+In later years she studied with Harry Wickey at the Art Students League of New York; Jean Despujols at the École des Beaux-Arts, Fontainebleau; Carl Nelson in Boston; and Hans Hofmann in Provincetown.